Pouryak/pouryak/README.md

   I'm Pourya
 </h1>

-- I am a Front-End developer :man_technologist: and full time freelancer from Iran.
+- I'm a Front-End developer :man_technologist: and full time freelancer from Iran.
 - Exploring Technical Content Writing and contributing to open source.
 - In my free time, I solve problems on StackOverFlow, read tech articles and play World of Warcraft.
-- You can contact me at devpourya@gmail.com
+- I'm available for freelancing.
+Please contact me at devpourya@gmail.com

 # 💻 Skills:
 <div>